From 461dd9126c9b8dc6a04b99a878e7cf1e4e1d00ea Mon Sep 17 00:00:00 2001

 +0 <= len(a) <= cap(a) ++ +

-+The value of an uninitialized slice is nil
++The value of an uninitialized slice is nil.

-+The length and capacity of a nil
++The length and capacity of a nil slice

 +are 0.
-A new, initialized slice value for a given element type T
+A new, initialized slice value for a given element type T is

-+made using the built-in function make
++made using the built-in function make, which takes a slice type

 +and parameters specifying the length and optionally the capacity: